 Sample of Pets Merit Badge BSA Google Classroom

-I’ve developed a Sample of Pets Merit Badge BSA in Google Classroom (this is an exact copy of my working copy of my Pets Merit Badge BSA).
-Click the + symbol in the upper right hand corner to select “Join Class” and use code hljr4jk.
-Feel free to poke around to see how it works.
+I’ve developed a Sample of Pets Merit Badge BSA in Google Classroom and a Sample of Art Merit Badge BSA in Google Classroom (these are exact copies of my working copies of my Pets and Art Merit Badge BSA Classrooms).
+Click the + symbol in the upper right hand corner to select “Join Class” and use code hljr4jk for Pets and cujkd5w for Art.
+Feel free to poke around to see how they work, but please don’t submit work through this sample Classrooms.

 - the Stream tab is essentially a log of the activity in the Classroom